By Cristi McKee | Photo: Canopy Road Cafe

 Maple Street Biscuit Company — For brunch here, Maple Street Biscuit Company’s hash brown cake, a “cake” made of shredded hash browns, stuffed with gouda cheese, and topped with chives, is a must-try.
 Their BAM, which is a plate of vanilla bean waffles with bacon, asiago cheese, honey butter, and maple syrup, is a traditional breakfast plate with a twist.
 In the way of drinks, their iced maple vanilla latte or their “drip” coffee are crowd-pleasers.
 Visit one of their two locations either in the Killearn area or downtown near the Florida State University campus.

-RedEye Coffee — Most famous for their coffee drinks, RedEye’s muffins, including their chocolate and blueberry muffins, and their new brunch specials, are delicious treats one can select for brunch.
+RedEye Coffee — Most famous for their coffee drinks, RedEye’s muffins, including their chocolate and blueberry muffins, and their brunch specials, are delicious treats one can select for brunch.
 Their cafe con leche, a mix of caramelized sugar, espresso, and steamed milk, or their frappes, frozen, coffee-filled drinks, are just two of many options to add to your meal.
-Find them in Midtown, Bannerman Crossings, and on Capital Circle.
+Visit their website to find a location near you.

 Chi Chi’s Cuban Cafe — A newer face in the Tallahassee food scene, Chi Chi’s Cuban Cafe has a great mix of pastries, main dishes, and drinks to satisfy your brunch cravings.
 Try their cheese pastelitos and an “iced cuban” if you have a sweet tooth or a heart for caffeine —respectively.
 This cafe is located on Tennessee Street near the Florida State University campus.